SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-016 API Standard.md

   - like this.
 Short and sweet.
 Use this ish.
 - [Set the right tone (for error messages)](https://developers.google.com/tech-writing/error-messages/set-tone)

-- Avoid requiring resource URIs more complex than collection/item/collection

 TODO subcollections, totalCount, created, and modified (date) in response.
 This is all waiting on other code I may or may not include in this example.